Some posts contain compensated links. Please read this disclaimer for more info.

-During your visit in Ozalj, if you are a lover of architecture, you certainly should stop by the second oldest (and still working) hydropower plant in Croatia, built in 1908.
-The power plant is in a Neo-Renaissance style and a grand example of industrial architecture that kind of looks like a castle.
+During your visit to Ozalj, if you are a lover of architecture, you certainly should stop by the second oldest (and still working) hydropower plant in Croatia, built in 1908.
+The power plant is in a Neo-Renaissance style and a grand example of industrial architecture that looks like a castle.
 The hydro-plant was designed by Herman Bolle, the same gentleman who designed the Zagreb Cathedral and Mirogoj Cemetry.

 Though we never explored these options on our visit, there are many opportunities for active holiday enthusiasts, including cycling, hunting, fishing, and hiking.

-If you love sweet delights, and strudel, in particular, you should mark early-September in your diary to join in the Strudel Festival in Jaškovo (near Ozalj).
+If you love sweet delights and strudel, in particular, you should mark early-September in your diary to join in the Strudel Festival in Jaškovo (near Ozalj).
 This small central Croatian town entered the Guinness Book of Records in 2015 for the world’s longest strudel, which came in at a whopping 1,479.38 meters long!

 Now, the town pays homage to the strudel, with ŠtrudlaFest, each year in September.
 More than 30 strudel producers compete and make various types of strudel, which you can sample.
 Read more here.

 Accommodation In Ozalj

 After a day of sightseeing and enjoying the gastronomic specialties, you could drive back to Zagreb.
 However, we recommend you stay and rest.
 We stayed at Restaurant Žganjer & Hostel (don’t let the name fool you, it’s really a B&B) and while it’s modest accommodation, it’s comfortable.
 The food there is to die for, as we talked about elaborately above!